vippsas/vipps-developers/postman-guide.md

 ![Vipps Developer Postman: Tabs](images/postman-tabs.png)

 ## Postman variables overview
 This is an overview of where to obtain Postman values for each of our APIs.
+Please read our [Get started guide](vipps-getting-started.md) for information about access to VippsPortal and credentials.

 ### Common variables
 These variables are required for all Vipps APIs